crypto-org-chain/chain-docs/docs/resources/blocks-and-transactions.md

 ### 2c.
 Burn Proposal's Deposit

-There are a few cases where a proposal deposits will be burnt.
-For details, plesae refer to [Proposal Result](#4-proposal-result) for more details.
+There are a few cases where proposal deposits will be burnt.
+For details, please refer to [Proposal Result](#4-proposal-result) for more details.

 If a proposal does not get enough votes that exceed the "quorum" or has the "No with Veto" votes exceed the "veto_threshold", the deposit will **NOT** be returned to the depositors.
 Those deposits **will be burnt** from the "gov" module account as well.